cirruslabs/tart/docs/integrations/github-actions.md

 ## Testimonials from customers

+Mitchell Hashimoto, HashiCorp co-founder:

+> I've been using "Cirrus Runners" since [that tweet](https://twitter.com/mitchellh/status/1731071326201561194) and it has been fantastic.
+Huge speed increase, huge cost decrease, zero maintenance, exactly what I wanted.

 Max Lapides, Senior Mobile Engineer at [Tonal](https://www.tonal.com/):

 > Previously, we were using the GitHub‑hosted macOS runners and our iOS build took ~30 minutes.
 Now with Cirrus Runners, the iOS build only takes ~12 minutes.
 That’s a huge boost to our productivity, and for only $150/month per runner it is much less expensive too.